 - Park along Vereda de la Montura and begin up Santa Ynez Canyon Trail

-- Left at junction with Santa Ynez Falls Trail (0.6 miles)
+- Turn left at junction with Santa Ynez Falls Trail (0.6 miles)

-- Right through two small junctions (2.05 miles)
+- Stay right through two small junctions (2.05 miles)

-- Right on Eagle Springs Fire Road (2.15 miles)
+- Turn right on Eagle Springs Fire Road (2.15 miles)

-- Left on Eagle Rock Fire Road (3.2 miles)
+- Reach Eagle Junction and turn left up Eagle Rock Fire Road (3.2 miles)

 - Summit Eagle Rock (3.7 miles)